-All updated home AC equipment run on R410a, also known as Puron.
+All updated home AC equipment in Hillsborough run on R410a, also known as Puron.
 But this refrigerant will subsequently no longer be made.
-This is because of a continuous concentration on limiting compounds known to affect the environment.
+This is because of a continuous concentration on limiting compounds known to negatively affect the environment.

 To find out the “why” that drives air conditioning regulation, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the U.S. have cooling systems, according to the U.S. Department of Energy.